-Regulate Study the R-1, R-1A, R-2, and R-2A residential zones similarly to consider allowing for a greater degree of density per parcel in all four zones in a manner that is similar in look and scale to existing residential housing forms in these four zones.
-Newly allowable missing middle housing types can include but are not limited to: ADUs, JADUs, duplexes, triplexes, fourplexes and other building forms that are similar in scale to the building forms currently allowable across these zones.
+Regulate R-1, R-1A, R-2, and R-2A residential zones similarly to allow for a greater degree of density per parcel in all four zones in a manner that is similar in look and scale to existing residential housing forms in these four zones.
+Newly allowable missing middle housing types can include but are not limited to: duplexes, triplexes, fourplexes and other building forms that are similar in scale to the building forms currently allowable across these zones.

-Specific additional considerations for residential zoning should-may include:
+Specific additional considerations for residential zoning should include:

-- Treatment of Accessory Dwelling Unit(s) and/or Junior Accessory Dwelling Unit(s) in relation to the new development standards in order to ensure adequate lot size, setbacks, and lot coverage. - Permitting a variety of building types (attached, detached, bungalow courts, etc.) to maximize flexibility and potential opportunities for homeownership (split lots and condominiums).
+- Treatment of Accessory Dwelling Unit(s) and/or Junior Accessory Dwelling Unit(s) in relation to the new development standards in order to ensure adequate lot size, setbacks, and lot coverage. - Permitting a variety of building types (attached, detached, bungalow courts, etc.) to maximize flexibility and potential opportunities for homeownership (split lots and condominiums).6 - Possibility of existing homes/footprints/zoning envelopes to be divided into multiple units, potentially creating homes that are more affordable, saving and lightly modifying an older structure as part of internally dividing it into more than one unit, adhering to habitability and seismic safety standards.7 - Standards to preserve historic fabric and character of public street elevations such as limitations on demolition of building facades